forbow-lab/neuro-raw-pipeline/README.md

 ### Download DICOMS (T1w/T2w/DWI)

-- After the files have been transferred to FORBOW-PBIL node from the scanner:
-    - Organize to have `rawdata` folder to contain the SUBJECT ID followed by the date as parent directory (e.g. 101_C_20190225)
+- Prior to leaving 3T MRI request the MRI Technologist "push" the exam DICOMS to the PBIL-master AE Node.
+- From an iMac in the PBIL, download the DICOMS from PBIL-master onto the Shared drive:
+  - Open Finder window, create a new subject folder on shared drive (e.g. `/shared/uher/FORBOW/rawdata/101_C_20190225/`)
     - Open Horos
     - Select "Query" on main interface
-        - You can then search "Forbow", can select "last 24hrs", or other to funnel.
-I prefer to search the last 7 days.
+        - Search "Forbow", select date-range (e.g. "last 7 days")
-        - Select query again
+        - Select "Query" from middle of query window, within seconds a list of all Forbow scans in last 7 days should appear.
-        - Download new images by hitting the green download button beside each FORBOW participant
+        - Download new exams by hitting the green download button beside each FORBOW participant
+        - Monitor the "Activity" panel on the left side of the main Horos window until all downloads are complete.
-        - Before closing the query box, ensure that no files are in the process of being transferred by looking along the left side of the Horos window under "Activity"
+        - Before closing the query box, ensure that no files are still transferring in the "Activity" panel.
-        - Once files have transferred, drag four images into participant folder, this includes the T1, T2, and two DTI files.
-Organize into one child directory titled "DICOMS" (see any of the existing folders).
+        - From main Horos window, select four main sequences [T1w, T2w, DTI-30DIR, DTI_B0] for one participant, and drag into Finder window to drop on the subject folder.
+        - Monitor the "Activity" panel again until all DICOMS are exported to the subject folder on the shared drive.
+        - Rename and organize the exported DICOM folder under the subject folder (e.g. `/shared/uher/FORBOW/rawdata/101_C_20190225/DICOMS/`).
-        - Note, if there are multiple T1w BRAVO and/or T2w CUBES only copy over the highest quality scan
+        - Note, if there are multiple T1w_BRAVO and/or T2w_FlairPrep sequences, only copy over the highest quality scan.

 ---